HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Methodology

 The gating weight $G_\kappa(\cdot)$ for the corresponding expert $E_\kappa$ is computed as:

 where $\mathbf{W}_{gate}$ is the gate weight parameter matrix, $\mathbf{W}_{\epsilon}$ injects noise for exploration, and $\tau$ is the gate temperature hyperparameter.

-The simplest expert in the MoE layer performs only a linear transformation and feature whitening.
-To better adapte heterogeneous modalities, we augment the expert set in MoHE with complex PHM experts, which are based on Block-Hypercomplex Linear Transformations \citep{zhang2021beyond}.
+The simple expert in the MoHE layer performs a linear transformation and feature whitening.
+To better adapt to heterogeneous modalities and capture richer cross-dimensional interactions, MoHE also incorporates complex PHM experts inspired by Block-Hypercomplex Linear Transformations \citep{zhangbeyond}.
 Specifically, the input $\mathbf{x} \in \mathbb{R}^d$ will be partitioned into $n$ sub-blocks of size $d/n$:

 then each sub-block is transformed by a shared weight matrix $\mathbf{W}_{block}\in \mathbb{R}^{\frac{d}{n}\times \frac{d}{n}}$ and a per-block weight matrix $\mathbf{H}_j\in \mathbb{R}^{\frac{d}{n}\times \frac{d}{n}}$: